MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/segoe-ui-symbol-font.md

 ---
 description: This article lists and provides usage guidance for the glyphs that come with the Segoe MDL2 Assets font.
 Search.Refinement.TopicID: 184
-title: Segoe MDL2 icons
+title: Segoe MDL2 Assets icons ms.assetid: DFB215C2-8A61-4957-B662-3B1991AC9BE1
-ms.assetid: DFB215C2-8A61-4957-B662-3B1991AC9BE1
-label: Segoe MDL2 icons
+label: Segoe MDL2 Assets icons
 template: detail.hbs
-ms.date: 12/10/2020
+ms.date: 12/05/2020
 ms.topic: article
 keywords: windows 10, uwp
 ms.localizationpriority: medium
 ms.custom: contperfq2
 ---
-# Segoe MDL2 icons
+# Segoe MDL2 Assets icons

-This article teaches you how to use the Segoe MDL2 icons and provides a list of glyphs along with their unicode values and descriptive names as provided by the Segoe MDL2 Assets font.
+This article provides developer guidelines for using the Segoe MDL2 Assets icons and lists the font glyphs along with their unicode values and descriptive names.

 **Important APIs**: